About SMC Nursing Admissions

-- Upon completing an application (See Application Procedures), students seeking admission to the Nursing Program are required to have one official copy of all transcripts from schools attended, including high school or GED equivalence, sent to Admissions and Records at 1900 Pico Blvd Santa Monica, CA 90405.
+Upon completing an application (See Application Procedures), students seeking admission to the Nursing Program are required to have one official copy of all transcripts from schools attended, including high school or GED equivalence, sent to Admissions and Records at 1900 Pico Blvd Santa Monica, CA 90405.
 Official transcripts should be mailed directly (hand-carried transcripts are not accepted by Admissions and Records).

-- Students are advised to make an appointment with a nursing counselor to develop an education plan and to evaluate transcripts from other schools.
+Students are advised to make an appointment with a nursing counselor to develop an education plan and to evaluate transcripts from other schools.

-- International students with transcripts from foreign universities may require additional transcript evaluation.
+International students with transcripts from foreign universities may require additional transcript evaluation.
 Check with international student counseling for additional assistance.

 Applicants accepted into the nursing program will receive an acceptance letter for either Fall or Spring semesters.

-- Students should be prepared to spend approximately $1,000 the first semester for books, equipment and uniforms.
+Students should be prepared to spend approximately $1,000 the first semester for books, equipment, and uniforms.
 The estimated cost of the entire nursing program over two years is $3,000 - $4,000.

 ** Due to the impaction of our nursing program, we are aware the most students apply to multiple programs.
 Therefore, it is expected that you will notify the SMC Nursing Program immediately if you accept admission or enter a Registered Nursing Program at another college or university.
-Once we are notified, you will be removed from our waitlist.

 Students who fail to achieve a passing score will be required to complete additional pre-nursing readiness activities prior to admission and enrollment in the nursing program.
 Pre-nursing readiness activities and clearance of diagnostic assessment deficiencies must be completed within one year of initial diagnostic assessment.
-Please click here for our frequently asked questions (FAQ's) regarding the admissions assessment.
+Visit frequently asked questions (FAQ) regarding the admissions assessment.

-All applicants are responsible for keeping the Health Sciences Department informed of any changes that may affect their eligibility status.
+- All applicants are responsible for keeping the Health Sciences Department informed of any changes that may affect their eligibility status.
 This includes official transcripts, change in address or phone, and any documentation that is essential for determination of readiness to begin the nursing program.
 Inactive files are destroyed after four semesters.

 LVNs and/or transfer students must schedule an appointment with a nursing counselor in order to discuss their eligibility.
 Transfer students are required to meet the same standard for admission in addition to the following: successful completion of Nursing 19/transition class.
 There are limited spaces for this type of entry into the program.